top of page

 How Long Does Office Relocation Take?

+Creating a project plan will generally take somewhere between 4 and 12 weeks.
+Researching, shortlisting, and choosing a new office will typically take 8-16 weeks.
+Designing the space will take around 6-12 weeks.
 The timeframe for the actual fit out of the space will vary depending on the size of the space.
-You can expect this phase to take 4-20 weeks.
-For projects over 30,000 square foot, this may take longer.
+However, it’s usually 4-20 weeks.
+For projects over 30,000 sq/ft, this may take longer.
 Finally, the relocation and setup of the space should take around 1-3 weeks.
-Overall, office relocations tend to take 6-18 months depending on the size of your space and the complexity of your brief.

-Should I Relocate or Refurbish Office?
+Should we Relocate or Refurbish?

 Almost every company planning to move office first explores if they can instead refurbish their existing space.
 It’s an option that is well worth considering.
 When helping our clients make the best decision for them, we walk them through 3 key aspects: cost, space, and disruption.

-Cost is exactly what it sounds like: what are the cost implications of each option?
 It will almost always be cheaper to stay in your existing office, even if it requires extensive refurbishment.
 However, there are some things an office refurbishment can’t change, such as the size of your office.
 If your office is too small, you definitely need to expand or relocate.
-If it is too large, you either need to relocate, or sublet part of your space.
-To learn more about your space requirements, read how much office space do I need?
+Disruption is a key concern, as this will affect the performance of your company during the project.
+An office relocation will often be more disruptive, though not always.

 A workplace strategy details how your company's work environment will help the business achieve its goals.
 Project objectives take your workspace strategy and distill it into a few key deliverables for this project.
 Key deadlines are the milestones that you have to hit for your project to be a success.
 New space requirements are the headline features that your new office will have to have.
 Finally, an ROI study is necessary to determine if your proposed office relocation is a worthwhile investment.